smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 👉 This parameter is used in order to create Kaggle submissions for the Taxi Fare challenge

 Because we trained our pipeline with the `key` parameter, it needs to be provided.
-But the `key` parameer would make no sense for a developer.
+But the `key` parameter would make no sense for a developer.

-Two solutions: we could retrain our pipeline without the `key` feature, which adds no value for the prediction.
+Two solutions: we could retrain our pipeline without the `key` feature which adds no value for the prediction.
 Or provide a hard coded value so that the piping works.
 We choose the later approach.

 👉 You need to fill the column with some hard coded value (such as "2013-07-06 17:18:00.000000119") in order to allow the pipeline to train.